 The Board of Education Policies page provides a hyperlink that will take you to the Board of Education website.
-From there you can view policies that have been adopted.
+From their you can view polices that have been adopted.

 The Function and Object sections summarize financial information, providing an overview of the budget.
-Following these summaries are the cost center budget details, organized by the program.
+Following these summaries are the location (cost center) schools budget details, organized by the program.
 Interspersed within the cost center details are expanded details, goals and objectives, account notes and individual account details.
 Total district and individual enrollments precede each section while location and program staffing concludes each section.